+LCP is our initial resource complimented by a range of resources including Early Start and 'Singing French'.
+We use electronic slides, flash cards and worksheets with a range of fun activities sequenced throughout each unit.
 We have a range of resources including audio and DVD clips to support authentic experiences.
-The first unit is 'All About Me' which the children begin in September.
-Over the key stage children begin to read and write using a second language.
+The first unit is 'All About Me' which the children begin in Year 3.
+The units that follow are relevant and develop a wider understanding of culture.